In Less Than Six Years with Metro

 “The Most Dangerous Cop in America” Had Two Kills

 and Was Caught on Video Assaulting a Citizen.

 Dubbed “THE MOST DANGEROUS COP IN AMERICA,” by CopBlock, Derek Colling managed to kill two citizens and assault and falsely arrest a third.
-Two of these incidents have been captured on video tape and at the even when viewed the very best of light they show Colling is prone to making bad decisions, confrontational and reckless
+Two of these incidents have been captured on video and even when viewed in the very best of light they show Colling is prone to making bad decisions, is confrontational, reckless and dishonest.

 In 2006, he and four other officers shot Shawn Jacob Collins after the 43-year-old man pulled a gun at an east valley gas station.
 The shooting was ruled justified following a coroner’s inquest.